 for My Husband after My Affair?

+By the way, I have been receiving many letters lately from women complaining that their husbands are the ones with a low sexual desire.
+The answer I give in this letter may address some of a man's problems as well as a woman's problems with sexual desire.
 But for men, a low level of testosterone, or a testosterone uptake problem is usually at the root of their sexual reluctance.
 So if your husband has low sex drive, before you sign up for extensive sex therapy, ask him to see his doctor for a hormone check-up.
 Testosterone is still the the most effective aphodisiac known to man.

 Dear Dr Harley,

 My husband and I have been married for 5 years.
 He is a very caring and wonderful person.
 In most ways, I cannot imagine spending my life with anyone else.

 But our sex life has been unfulfilling ever since we got married, and the longer we have been married, the worse it has been for me.
 Prior to marriage, sex was spontaneous, creative and uninhibited.
 I actually thought that sex could not get any better.
 The problem lies with me.
 I do not find myself attracted to him physically any more.
 I try to avoid sex with him and I give him lame excuses.
 His desire for me is still very strong and I find myself very confused and wondered if I do not love him anymore.

 I had an affair recently.
 It ended because my lover left the country.
 This man and I had an affair a few years ago before my husband and I got married.
 It was really only to fulfil my sexual needs, the excitement I craved, the touch I longed for from having sex with someone new or different.